Infotainment & Telematics

 Serdyuk, Kondikov (NavInfo Europe), Black Hat Europe 2022 [12]

-This Black Hat Europe 2022 work covers the Volkswagen ID.3 (with the same architecture also present on ID.4 and ID.5, around 120,000 vehicles at disclosure).
-Two compute modules are in scope: ICAS3, the LG MEB ICAS3 infotainment built on a Qualcomm APQ8096AU running QNX 7 as host with Automotive Grade Linux as a QVM guest; and ICAS1, the gateway "brain" on a Renesas R-Car M3 R8A77960 running the L4RE Fiasco.OC microkernel with three EB Corbos Linux guest VMs (vm_java, vm_adaptive, vm_housekeeping), squashfs+dm-verity rootfs, and an OP-TEE TrustZone.
-ICAS1 also contains a PPC SPC58 RTOS that handles the actual CAN gateway.
+At Black Hat Europe 2022, Serdyuk and Kondikov looked at the Volkswagen ID.3, an architecture shared with the ID.4 and ID.5 and covering around 120,000 vehicles at disclosure.
+Two compute modules were in scope.
+ICAS3 is the LG MEB ICAS3 infotainment, built on a Qualcomm APQ8096AU that runs QNX 7 as host with Automotive Grade Linux as a QVM guest.
+ICAS1 is the gateway "brain", a Renesas R-Car M3 R8A77960 running the L4RE Fiasco.OC microkernel with three EB Corbos Linux guest VMs (vm_java, vm_adaptive, vm_housekeeping), a squashfs+dm-verity rootfs, and an OP-TEE TrustZone.
+ICAS1 also holds a PPC SPC58 RTOS that is the actual CAN gateway.

-The chain achieved root on both AGL guest and QNX host of the IVI and inside the ICAS1 application VMs, with backdoor persistence.
-Demonstrated capabilities included microphone and camera access, GPS position and history, charging control, IVI and instrument-cluster display manipulation, and Bluetooth phonebook extraction.
-The team did not escape from the Corbos Linux VMs into the SPC58 gateway RTOS, so direct CAN injection was not achieved, and the entry vectors all require local access (USB port or removed-module eMMC).
+Together the chain gave root on both the AGL guest and the QNX host of the IVI, plus root inside the ICAS1 application VMs, with backdoor persistence.
+From there the team could access the microphone and camera, read GPS position and history, control charging, manipulate the IVI and instrument-cluster displays, and pull the Bluetooth phonebook.
+They did not escape the Corbos Linux VMs into the SPC58 gateway RTOS, so direct CAN injection was out of reach, and every entry vector needs local access (a USB port or the removed module's eMMC).

 Over the Air: Compromise of Modern Volkswagen Group Vehicles